 As always, the Foundation is grateful for any and all donations as we work together to bring this life-changing technology to those in great need.
 We hope you will think of supporting the cause in 2021 and we thank you for your consideration in advance.

 Always consult with your tax advisor for specific tax information when giving securities, as certain limitations to deductions may apply.

-    For more information, you can visit the Gifts of Stock section of our website, or contact Nora Seilheimer, Chief Advancement Officer, at or 434-326-9830.
+For more information, you can visit the Gifts of Stock section of our website or contact Jessica Lukens at (434) 326-0924.